quargsgreene/quargsgreene.github.io/README.md

   Tech Stack: HTML, CSS, p5.js

-  In this installation, one can once more guess lyrics while also having the opportunity to learn a new fact about underwear.
+  In this installation, one can once more guess lyrics while also having the opportunity to learn a new fact about underwear via the provied forms.
   Hints are available for when the user becomes stumped and a complementary microphone-influenced L-system resembling a very large shower-shriveled spider is available for viewing.
 You can view the code [here](https://github.com/quargsgreene/long-spider-leg-submersion).